Touricks/Chem494Project/README.md

 2. Place one fastq file in it, indicating we would provide prediction based on data from this file.

     Filename can be anything but only one file should exist in this folder.
-3. Enter the src folder and execute the program with command line:
+3. Execute the program with command line:
 ```
-python3 main.py 15
+python3 src/main.py 15
 ```
 The second parameter (e.g. 15) indicates the number of recommended aptamer you want to see.
 Default is 15.
 ## Project architecture